Eyebrow Talk: Ban

 In July 1915, the Ministry of Education established an advisory committee called the Popular Education Research Association (通俗教育研究会 (Tōngsú jiàoyù yánjiū huì)).
 Among other duties, the committee supervised the published material which circulated around the general public.
-The writer Lu Xun chaired a subcommittee of the association focused on monitoring popular fiction from 1915 to 1916.
-Lu established a classification system which sorts works into upper, middle, and lower ranks based on their usefulness to popular education.
-Some of the lower rank works were subjected to restrictions or bans, particularly those whose titles made reference to sex.
-The subcommittee frequently discussed four particularly problematic magazines who occupied the lower rank: Eyebrow Talk, The Pastime (遊戲雜誌 (Yóuxì zázhì)), Enticing Magazine (香艷雜誌 (Xiāngyàn zázhì)), and Comical Magazine (滑稽雜誌 (Huájī zázhì)).
+The writer Zhou Shuren (better known as Lu Xun) chaired a subcommittee of the association focused on monitoring popular fiction from 1915 to 1916.
+Lu established a classification system which sorted works into upper, middle, and lower ranks based on their usefulness to popular education.
+It sought to promote upper-rank works and limit or ban the publication of lower-rank works.
+The subcommittee frequently discussed four particularly problematic magazines that occupied the lower rank: Eyebrow Talk, The Pastime (遊戲雜誌 (Yóuxì zázhì)), Enticing Magazine (香艷雜誌 (Xiāngyàn zázhì)), and Comical Magazine (滑稽雜誌 (Huájī zázhì)).

-A common topic of discussion among the committee, and its highest priority for censorship, was stemming the flow of "sexual corruption".
+A common topic of discussion among the committee, and a priority for censorship, was stemming the flow of "sexual corruption".
 Works which depicted promiscuous women were especially targeted; works with mentions of women in the title were more likely to be analyzed by the committee.
 Lu resigned from the committee in 1916, but his classification schema remained in use.
-At an August 1916 meeting of the fiction subcommittee unanimously agreed to ban Eyebrow Talk, considering it much higher priority to censor than the other problematic magazines.
-In early September, it and the Ministry of Education called on the Ministry of the Interior to ban the publication, as it featured sexually charged content and nude depictions of women.
+At an August 1916 meeting, the fiction subcommittee unanimously agreed to ban Eyebrow Talk, considering it a much higher priority to censor than the other problematic magazines.
+In early September, several months after its final issue, the subcommittee and the Ministry of Education called on the Ministry of the Interior to ban the publication, as it featured sexually charged content and nude depictions of women.
 It was the first Chinese magazine to be banned on obscenity charges.

 This association, in examining a magazine called Eyebrow Talk, has found that its language and topics seem specifically aimed at destroying moral barriers and harming social standards.
 Among all fiction magazines, its errors are the gravest.
 We have found that this magazine continues to be published; therefore measures must be taken for it to be banned. [...]
 Examination shows that the fiction and images carried by Eyebrow Talk are largely of an obscene nature and of ridiculous intention.
 They seem unaware of respect for human dignity.
 If this sort of fashion were to spread, it would do considerable harm to social morality.